slackapi/node-slack-sdk/docs/content/packages/web-api.md

 The client allows you to specify an [`adapter`](https://github.com/axios/axios/blob/v1.x/README.md?plain=1#L586) to handle outgoing requests.
-Using this option allows you to used a pre-configured http client, which is a common requirement in many corporate settings.
+Using this option allows you to use a pre-configured http client, which is a common requirement in many corporate settings.

-For example you may want to use a http which is already configured with logging capabilities, desired timeouts, etc.
+For example you may want to use an HTTP client which is already configured with logging capabilities, desired timeouts, etc.

 ```javascript
 const { WebClient } = require('@slack/web-api');